jaylinski/frontend-workflow/readme.md

 How to use
 ----------

 Run `gulp bower` to fetch current Bower dependencies.
-The main files are copied to the directory `build`.
+The main files are copied to the directory `build/lib`.

 Install a browser live-reload plugin to make use of `gulp-livereload`.